Understanding Migraine Among Military Veterans

 Migraine pain can be debilitating for anyone who experiences it.
 Still, for military Veterans, these headaches can be especially impairing due to their experiences and potential triggers.
 Understanding the unique aspects of migraine among Veterans and their possible causes is the first step in finding relief and managing pain.

-Frequency of Migraine Among Veterans
+Frequency of Migraine Among Military Veterans

-If you’re a Veteran who is struggling with migraine pain, know that you’re not alone.
+If you’re a military Veteran who is struggling with migraine pain, know that you’re not alone.
 Veterans are more likely to suffer from migraine and other headache disorders than civilians.1

 • More than a third of Veterans who served at least one year in Iraq or Afghanistan have been diagnosed with migraine or signs of migraine, according to the Department of Veterans Affairs.2